 - Phase 1 — a 1-mile segment for an eastbound auxiliary lane between Riverside Avenue / Auburn Boulevard & Douglas Boulevard interchanges.
 Construction cost — $9.5 million.
 Completed 3 months ahead of schedule in August 2007.

 - Phase 2 — a 2.8-mile segment for carpool and auxiliary lanes in both directions from Placer/Sacramento County line to Eureka Road.
 Construction Cost — $31.2 million.
 Started in May 2008 and was opened to the public in October 2011.

 - Phase 3 — a 2.2-mile segment for auxiliary and carpool lanes in both directions from Eureka Road to about 1 mile east of SR 65.
 Construction cost — $45.3 million.
 Work was started in May 2009 and was opened to the public in October 2011.

 I-80/Eureka Road Interchange Improvements

 The City of Roseville is the project lead.
-Improvements to be made to on- and off- ramps at Eureka and along Taylor & Sunrise.
+Improvements were made to on- and off- ramps at Eureka and along Taylor & Sunrise.
 Construction cost — $9 million.
 Construction work began in 2011 and was completed in 2013.

 SR 65 Lincoln Bypass